1sfoerster/FPGAintro/README.md

 ![1550508297265](assets/1550508297265.png)

-Then choose the  bitfile folder
+Open the  bitfile folder by double clicking on it.

 ![1550508475116](assets/1550508475116.png)

-Then click on the bit file called 0_1_HelloWorld.bit
+Then double click on the bit file called 0_1_HelloWorld.bit

 ![1550508536717](assets/1550508536717.png)